MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 ## 2. Why is matched filtering used for symbol alignment but not for frame detection?

-- Frame detection uses the Short Training Sequence (STS), which consists of 10 repetitions of a 16-sample pattern.
-Because this sequence is highly repetitive, autocorrelation is enough to detect it reliably.
+- Frame detection uses the **Short Training Sequence (STS)**, which consists of 10 repetitions of a 16-sample pattern.
+Because this sequence is highly repetitive, **autocorrelation** is enough to detect it reliably.
 Autocorrelation is also much cheaper computationally, which is necessary since frame detection must run at the full sample rate (10–20 Msps).

-- Symbol alignment, in contrast, must be extremely precise.
+- Symbol alignment, in contrast, must be **extremely precise**.
 The 64-sample LTS has a unique structure that produces narrow, unambiguous peaks when matched filtering is applied.
 Autocorrelation does not provide the required timing accuracy for FFT alignment.

 ## 3. Code implementing equation (6)